Brookfield, New York

 Brookfield is a town in Madison County, New York, United States.
 The population was 2,247 at the 2020 census, down from 2,545 in 2010.

 The town is located in the southeastern part of Madison County.
 The county agricultural fair is held here every year.

-History

-The town was first settled circa 1791.

-The Town of Brookfield was established in 1795 from part of the town of Paris, but part was removed in 1805 to form the town of Columbus, all this taking place while it was still part of Chenango County.

 Geography

 The town occupies the southeast corner of Madison County.
 The northern town line is the border of Oneida County, and the southern town boundary is the border of Chenango County.
 The eastern town line is the border of Otsego County.

 New York State Route 8 runs along the eastern edge of the town, leading north into Bridgewater and south to New Berlin.
 New York State Route 12 crosses the northwestern part of Brookfield, leading north to Waterville and southwest to Sherburne.

 According to the U.S. Census Bureau, the town of Brookfield has a total area of 78.0 sqmi, of which 77.8 sqmi are land and 0.2 sqmi, or 0.25%, water.
 The Unadilla River forms the eastern border of the town, and the majority of the town is drained by its tributaries, including Beaver Creek, which flows southward through the hamlets of Brookfield and South Brookfield.
 The Sangerfield River, a tributary of the Chenango River, crosses the northwestern corner of the town, and the western part of the town is drained by tributaries of Handsome Brook, a separate tributary of the Chenango.